songchenwen/plexdlnaplayer/README.md

 Go to `http://HOST_IP:HTTP_PORT` to manage your DLNA devices.
 In this page you can link your DLNA devices to your plex.tv account and edit the display name of them.

-Because PlexAmp don't support GDM discovery.
-You need to link your device to your account to use PlexAmp as the controller.
+Because Plexamp don't support GDM discovery.
+You need to link your device to your account to use Plexamp as the controller.

-Yeah, I know, PlexAmp has the better play queue support.
+Yeah, I know, Plexamp has the better play queue support.

 ## Details

 Any discovery of a new compatible DLNA device will start a new thread looping for its status.

-Plex client uses the new subscribing method to get the player's status, while PlexAmp uses the old inefficient polling way.
-In this case, using PlexAmp with this project will certainly consume more resources.
+Plex client uses the new subscribing method to get the player's status, while Plexamp uses the old inefficient polling way.
+In this case, using Plexamp with this project will certainly consume more resources.

 DLNA devices can vary in functions.
 These differences will affect us most on the `auto next` part, which is where one track ends and we auto start playing the next track.
 If you find your device is unable to auto start the next track, please try to edit the `check_auto_next` function in `plex/adapters.py`.
 Pull request is always welcome.